shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 That put aside, here are some recommendations from our regulars:

-* rindolf listens mostly to pop and rock (while being fond of tracks of many other genres) and has a [list of recommended albums](http://www.shlomifish.org/art/recommendations/music/) and a (very incomplete) [favourites playlist on YouTube](https://www.youtube.com/watch?v=LbNu1UnJCUY;list=FLc6rd10fdTTa8IBAdau_Cww).
+* rindolf listens mostly to Pop and Rock (while being fond of tracks of many other genres) and has a [list of recommended albums](http://www.shlomifish.org/art/recommendations/music/) and a (very incomplete) [favourites playlist on YouTube](https://www.youtube.com/watch?v=LbNu1UnJCUY;list=FLc6rd10fdTTa8IBAdau_Cww).

 ### Is it true that ##programming is more about Anime than programming?
 (Just like #anime is more about programming than Anime)